-Drop D is a tuning method, that’s popular amongst heavy metal guitarists.
+Drop D is a tuning method, that’s popular among heavy metal guitarists.
 The term simply describes a low E string being down-tuned to a D. This tuning makes it easier to create ‘heavier’ sounds, as you can play lower notes than before.
 It even makes it possible to play power chords using one finger!
-Heavy genres such as stoner rock, thrash metal and doom tend to use Drop D or even lower down-tunings.
+Heavy genres such as stoner rock, thrash metal, and doom tend to use Drop D or even lower down-tunings.

 Slang for Guitar Techniques